Search

 Minimum Tank Size Recommendations

-Minimum tank size for goldfish in litres: To simplify the decision-making process, here are some minimum tank size recommendations based on the type of goldfish:
+Minimum fish tank size for goldfish in litres: To simplify the decision-making process, here are some minimum tank size recommendations based on the type of goldfish:

 • For a common or comet goldfish, A minimum tank size of 30 to 40 gallons (113-151 liters) is recommended.